byte-chan/ggxtool/README.md

 ### Compressed data (BPE)

-The format for BPE-compressed data is exactly the same as [Gage's description of the format][1].
+The format for BPE-compressed data is exactly the same as [Gage's description of the format][Gage].
 Any implementation of the original BPE algorithm should be able to decompress data from GGX archives.
 This includes Gage's reference implementation, which may crash if decompression overflows the 30-byte stack.
 The reference implementation also features a potentially useless out-of-bounds memory access.